KodyJKing/superhot-mcc/notes/superhotmcc-dev-notes/Reversing.md

 The `PlayerController.targetHandle` should be at offset `0x1A4`, so verify that some instruction accesses the address you found with that offset.

 The correct structure will also have the player handle at offset `0x10`.

+## Camera

+The easiest way to find the camera structure is to scan for fov changes as you change zoom on a sniper/pistol.
+The fov is stored in radians.
+It is at offset `0x20` from the camera structure.
+The camera is a global, so it will be at a static address (green results in Cheat Engine).
+You may see another fov value before the camera structure.
+The one you want will be after position, forward and up vectors.
+See `Halo1.hpp:Camera`.

 # See Also